ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 - Provide a **single framework** to explore multiple data products (e.g., spectral and timing properties).
 - **Speed up scientific decision-making** by allowing easy comparison across different telescopes.
-- Allow researchers to **discover patterns** and classify observations using **machine learning (ML)**.
+- Allow researchers to **discover patterns** and classify observations using **machine learning**.
 - Enable **large-scale classification and visualization** of X-ray observations.

 ## Final Deliverables
 - Provide an interactive user interface for exploring the X-ray binaries with multiple scientific metrics.
 - Pipeline for clean event file generation, energy spectra extraction, and light curve analysis using HEASOFT, FTOOLS, and Stingray.
-- Provided as a Docker package for easy setup, with an option for manual installation for better performance.
+- Software with a Docker package for easy setup, with an option for manual installation for better performance.
 - Help the scientific community make **make faster decisions** about future observations.